mumble-voip/mumble/docs/dev/build-instructions/cmake_options.md

 Build the included version of CELT instead of looking for one on the system.
 (Default: ON)

+### bundled-gsl

+Use the bundled GSL version instead of looking for one on the system (Default: ON)

 ### bundled-json

 Build the included version of nlohmann_json instead of looking for one on the system